Apply for BAföG to attend school

 - income-related expenses,

-- social security contributions, and
+- the social security flat rate, and the

 Child benefit that your parents receive for you is not taken into account.